QU4SIMOTO/monkey-interpreter/README.md

 Simple rust implementation of the interpreter outlined in [Writing An Interpreter In Go](https://interpreterbook.com).

 ## Description
-This is a learning project and is optimised or particularly well implemented.
+This is a learning project and isn't optimised or particularly well implemented.
 Most of the features outlined in the book are working but errors aren't yet handled correctly

 ## Running the interpreter